idmillington/undum/README.md

 ## Progress

-My plan (if I get some time) is to make the very, very terse example game into something that acts as a real tutorial as well as a smoke-test.
-For now, I apologise that the "tutorial" is nothing of the kind, just a shell used to test all major functions of the code.
-Still, I think if you look at the code you'll see how just about everything works.
-If you're interested in helping me put together something on that front, let me know.

-Also on my plan is some reference documentation.
+On my plan is some reference documentation.
 So you don't have to go through the source code (no matter how well documented it is).